Here you will find answers to questions related to Continuing Education Contract Lecturers (CECLs).

 What are my responsibilities if a student needs special accommodation?

 Ryerson University’s Senate Policy 159: Academic Accommodation of Students with Disabilities establishes guidelines and procedures for providing academic accommodation for students.
-Faculty, instructors, and staff may also wish to review the principles of Universal Design for Learning for ways to maintain classroom inclusivity and accessibility.
-For further information, please visit Academic Accommodation Process.
+Faculty, instructors, and staff may also wish to review the principles of Universal Design for Learning offered by the Centre for Excellence in Learning and Teaching for ways to maintain classroom inclusivity and accessibility.
+For further information, please visit Academic Accommodation Support.

 Where will my final exam be held?